zulip/zulip/templates/zerver/help/edit-or-delete-a-message.md

-* For protection against accidental or immediately regretted deletions, messages deleted directly or via a [message retention policy](/help/message-retention-policy) are archived for 7 days in a format that can be restored.
+* For protection against accidental or immediately regretted deletions, messages deleted directly or via a [message retention policy](/help/message-retention-policy) are archived for 7 days in a format that can be restored by a server administrator.
 After that time, they are permanently and irrecoverably deleted from the Zulip server.
 Server administrators can adjust the archival time using the `ARCHIVED_DATA_VACUUMING_DELAY_DAYS` setting.

 ## Related articles